 I recently issued a provisional decision on this complaint.
-I concluded Mr S's complaint should be upheld.
-My reasoning was similar to the Investigator's, but I said more about Options' acceptance of Mr S's SIPP application from the unregulated introducer, JF.
+I concluded Mrs S's complaint should be upheld.
+My reasoning was similar to the Investigator's, but I said more about Options' acceptance of Mrs S's SIPP application from the unregulated introducer, JF.
+I also took a slightly different approach than the investigator had done, to the redress methodology I said Options should use to compensate Mrs S.